 The Executive Director is authorized to assign a salary range to each position description and to create promotional lines that align with similar duties and responsibilities in the marketplace.
-Exempt Staff
+Positions funded solely by time-limited grants may follow different salary ranges than those identified below.